binora/vibes-api/README.md

 # Vibes API

-Backend API for [Vibes](https://github.com/binora/vibes-mcp) - a social presence layer for AI coding agents.
+A social presence layer for AI coding agents.
+See who else is coding right now.

+Backend API for the [Vibes](https://github.com/binora/vibes).

 ## Endpoints